-By default system provided DNS server is used.
-This is generally first local cache and then modem configuration where this is set by ISP.
-DNS server can be changed like below in interactive mode.
+By default, the system-provided DNS server is used.
+This is generally the first local cache and then modem configuration where this is set by ISP.
+DNS servers can be changed like below in interactive mode.

 MX Lookup or Get Mail Server Domain Name

 DNS provides information about domain names.
-Also mail, sip and other related information about domain can be got by specifying the type parameter.
+Also, mail, sip, and other related information about the domain can be got by specifying the type parameter.
 In this example, we will try to get the mail server domain name.

-Soa or DNS server information can get with SOA type queries.
+SOA or DNS server information can get with SOA type queries.
 We will set the type as soa like below and then provide the

 We will get information about mail address first name server etc. from soa request.

-Batch mode is second mode.
-This mode usage is simple command line usage.
+Batch mode is the second mode.
+This mode usage is a simple command-line usage.
 Just provide command and related arguments.
 We do not need to enter specific

 $ nslookup poftut.com